Meet the Robinsons: Plot

-Lewis meets the Bowler Hat Guy, who offers to take him to his mother.
-Shortly after, the Bowler Hat Guy reveals that Lewis is Wilbur's father, and that he himself is the adult version of Lewis' roommate, Goob, who developed a grudge against Lewis after his constant work on the Memory Scanner indirectly caused a tired Goob to lose a Little League Baseball game.
-Eventually, Goob met Doris, who was a failed and abandoned Robinson invention, and the two decided to team up and ruin Lewis' life.
+Lewis then meets the Bowler Hat Guy, who offers to take him to his mother in exchange for showing him how the Memory Scanner works.
+Shortly after, the Bowler Hat Guy takes Lewis hostage, revealing to Lewis that Lewis is Wilbur's father, and that he himself is the adult version of Lewis' roommate, Mike 'Goob' Yagoobian, who developed a grudge against Lewis after his constant work on the Memory Scanner indirectly caused a tired Goob to lose a Little League Baseball game.
+Eventually, Goob met Doris, who was a failed and abandoned Robinson invention who wanted to go rogue, and the two decided to team up and ruin Lewis' life.

 Leaving Lewis in the future, they return to the past and enact their plan, successfully pitching the Memory Scanner and mass-producing Helping Hats.
-However, Doris disposes of Goob and uses the Helping Hats to enslave humanity, erasing Wilbur from existence and turning the future into a dystopia.
-Lewis repairs the second time machine and confronts Goob and Doris in the past, invalidating her existence by vowing never to invent her, which restores the future and Wilbur.
+However, Doris manipulated Goob and uses the Helping Hats to enslave humanity, erasing Wilbur from existence and turning the future into a dystopia.
+Lewis repairs the second time machine and confronts Doris in the past, invalidating her existence by vowing never to invent her, restoring the future and Wilbur.
 Lewis and Wilbur try to offer Goob to join the family but he leaves in shame for his actions.

 In Wilbur's time, Lewis finally meets Cornelius, who explains how the Memory Scanner started their successful career and persuades Lewis to return to the science fair.
-Wilbur takes Lewis in the time machine but surprises him by taking him back to the night when his mother left him at the orphanage.
+Wilbur surprises Lewis by taking him back to the night when his mother left him at the orphanage with the time machine.
 Lewis attempts to interact with her, but ultimately decides against it, content with the knowledge of his future family.

 Back in his own time, Lewis heads to the baseball field to wake Goob up just in time for him to make the winning catch, averting his future.
 At the science fair, Lewis demonstrates the Memory Scanner again, which succeeds this time.
 He is adopted by Dr. Lucille Krunklehorn, one of the science fair judges and a scientist from InventCo.
 Labs, and her husband, Bud Robinson, who nicknames him "Cornelius".
-Emboldened by his future family's credo of "Keep Moving Forward," Lewis moves in with his new parents and begins his inventing career.
+Emboldened by his future family's motto of "Keep Moving Forward," Lewis moves in with his new parents and begins his inventing career.